thoughtrealm/bumblebee/BumblebeeQuickStartGuide.md

 	bee list users

-You should now see a user list with your name.

-At this point, you can share files and secret items with that user.
+You should now see your name in the list of users.
+Now, you can share files and secrets with that user.

 ## Step 5.
 Send a file to the other user
 We will now send a file to another other user.